joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 - [Photopea](https://www.photopea.com/): Free web editor for Sketch, Photoshop and Gimp files.
 The only editable export format is PSD, which may not be fully compatible for Sketch import.
 - [Gravit Designer](https://www.designer.io/): Free vector design app that runs on macOS, Windows, Linux, Chrome OS, or in the browser.

-#### Framer
+#### Prototyping software

-The UX Design department uses [Framer](https://framer.com/) for more more complicated designs, but you can use any prototyping software that's available to you.
-Just make sure that the end result is generally available in some form or another along with your source files.
+We use [Framer](https://framer.com/) for more complicated designs that require a prototype, but you can use any prototyping software that's available to you.
+Just make sure that the end result is generally available along with your source files.
 An example would be an online hosted version of the prototype or a gif.

 ## For GitLabbers 🦊